What is application integration?

 - Enable an API economy.
 Unlock unique services and create new business models for a competitive advantage.

 - Create meaningful customer insights.
 Get a 360-degree view of your business and customers.
-Leverage data from sources inside and outside of the organization to anticipate customer needs and preferences, increase loyalty, and drive competitive advantage.
+Leverage data from sources inside and outside of the organisation to anticipate customer needs and preferences, increase loyalty, and drive competitive advantage.

 Top 5 benefits of application integration